New England Journal of Medicine December 04, 2008

 Comparator Matching placebo.

-Outcome Composite of all-cause mortality or hospitalization for a predefined cardiovascular cause (worsening heart failure, unstable angina, myocardial infarction, ventricular or atrial dysrhythmia, or stroke).
+Outcome A composite of death from any cause or hospitalization for a cardiovascular cause (heart failure, myocardial infarction, unstable angina, arrhythmia, or stroke).

 Study Limitations